What are Pickleberry Pie Hospital Concerts for Kids?

 The mission of Pickleberry Pie

-Pickleberry Pie’s mission is to provide healing music for kids and families who are dealing with illness, disabilities, or other stressful circumstances.
+Pickleberry Pie’s mission is to bring the healing power of music to kids and families who are dealing with illness, disabilities, or other stressful circumstances.

 Music has been shown to help the healing process by lowering blood pressure, alleviating pain, improving mood, reducing stress, and helping children access and express their feelings.
 Pickleberry Pie succeeds by keeping the focus on kids, for kids, and with kids.

-We’ve brought the healing power of music to 200,000 children.
+We’ve brought the healing power of music to over 250,000 children, family members and hospital staff.

 Local and Adaptable